 What does DeFi mean?
 Your ultimate guide

 DeFi is a response to the fact that, according to the World Bank, 1.7 billion people globally are unbanked.
-Given that two-thirds of them own a mobile phone, advocates of decentralized finance are hoping to reach this audience and champion inclusion.
+Given that two-thirds of them own a mobile phone, advocates of decentralised finance are hoping to reach this audience and champion inclusion.

-According to DeFi Pulse, the total value locked in decentralized finance protocols has soared since the start of 2020.
-On 1 January, this figure stood at $677.2m.
-Fast forward seven months, and this figure stood at $4bn.
-Overall, this is an increase of 490.6 per cent – not bad at all for such a burgeoning industry.
+According to DeFi Pulse, the total value locked in decentralised finance protocols has soared since the fall of 2020.
+In mid-November 2020, the figure stood at $12.5bn (£9.3bn, €11bn).
+A year later, it was $107bn – that’s a whopping 756% increase.
+Not bad at all for such a burgeoning industry.

 What are the most popular DeFi platforms?

-Are there any downsides to decentralized finance?
+Are there any downsides to decentralised finance?

-The sheer speed with which DeFi has taken the crypto industry by storm took some people by surprise.
-As a result, there are fears that a bubble could be forming – and that this could result in a sudden and sharp crash in the value of Ether.
-Cynics have been drawing parallels with how ETH was sucked into the initial coin offering boom back in 2017 and 2018.
+The sheer speed with which DeFi has taken the crypto industry by storm also took some people by surprise.
+As a result, there are fears that a bubble could be forming – and that this could result in a sudden and sharp crash in the value of ETH.
+Cynics have been drawing parallels with how ETH was sucked into the initial coin offering (ICO) boom back in 2017 and 2018.

 Lastly, there are also points of failure within DeFi’s infrastructure.
-One of the most significant examples of this came back in March, when ETH was subject to a sudden flash crash.
+One of the most significant examples of this came back in March 2020, when ETH was subject to a sudden flash crash.

-When a borrower is looking to take out a loan using their crypto as collateral, they usually have to over-collateralise, meaning that they’ll post 50 per cent more digital assets than the value of the cash they wish to borrow.
-(This makes sense, as it means that the borrower won’t have to sell their crypto to access the cash, something that could result in them missing out on future price gains).
+When a borrower is looking to take out a loan using their crypto as collateral, they usually have to over-collateralise, meaning that they’ll post 50% more digital assets than the value of the cash they wish to borrow – this makes sense, as it means that the borrower won’t have to sell their crypto to access the cash (something that could result in them missing out on future price gains).